apereo/apereo.github.io/_posts/cas/2017-07-05-cas-contribution-guide.md

 If you find that contributing to the project is at the moment out of your reach, don't worry.
 There are resources, [here](https://www.coursera.org/) and [here](https://www.apereo.org/content/commercial-affiliates) that can provide training and support to get you started for the win.

 # Do I need an issue first?

 No.

 If you have already identified an enhancement or a bug, it is STRONGLY recommended that you simply submit a pull request to address the case.
 There is no need for special ceremony to create separate issues.
 The pull request **IS** the issue and it will be tracked and tagged as such.
+Remember that this is open source software in an open and collaborative community.
+It's not "Some folks report issues and some folks fix problems" software.

 # How do I report issues then?